dpi-tta-slides/sdf-overview/PITCHME.md

 - Speak up whenever you feel like it, or raise your hand.
 - If you're not sure whether it's relevant to everyone, wave over a TA and ask them; they'll decide and escalate.
 - Our rule: You're only allowed to get stuck for **15 minutes** before asking a question.
-- We'll be available in the classroom, calendly, Discord, and Ask.
+- We'll be available at 200 S Wacker, Calendly, and Discord.

 ---
 # Asking Questions